PyXLL The Python Excel Add-In

 PyXLL automatically detects parameter documentation written in the commonly used Sphinx style shown above.
 They will appear in the function wizard as help strings for the parameters when selected.
 The first line will be used as the function description.

-As you can see, the arguments and documentation you provide are fully integrated with Excel’s function wizard:
+The arguments and documentation provided are displayed in Excel’s function wizard:

 Python docstrings are used to document functions.